semihozenc/Object-Detection-in-/README.md

-# objecy_detection
+# Object Detection in Mobile App

-A new Flutter project.
+Object detection in Flutter with Tensorflow lite.

 ## Getting Started